Women in politics in France: Access to positions of power

 Simone Veil, Minister of Health from 1974 to 1979 and Minister of State, Minister of Social Affairs, Health, and the City from 1993 to 1995.

 A prerequisite often indispensable for access to power, the path of women within the bodies of the various parties constituting the French political scene slowly enriches, as exemplified by the Gaullist movements.

-Andrée Viénot is the first woman member of a government of the Fourth Republic, Under-Secretary of State for Youth and Sports, in the first Georges Bidault government: she remains in office from December 18, 1946, to January 16, 1947.
-Between November 24, 1947, and July 19, Germaine Poinso-Chapuis, Minister of Public Health and Population in the first Schuman government, is the first woman minister with full powers, and the only one of the entire Fourth Republic.
-No woman sits in the government until 1957, when Jacqueline Thome-Patenôtre becomes Under-Secretary of State for Construction and Housing in the Bourgès-Maunoury government between June 17 and November 6, 1957.
+Andrée Viénot is the first woman member of a government of the Fourth Republic, Under-Secretary of State for Youth and Sports, in the first Georges Bidault government: she remains in office from 18 December 1946, to 16 January 1947.
+Between 24 November 1947, and 19 July, Germaine Poinso-Chapuis, Minister of Public Health and Population in the first Schuman government, is the first woman minister with full powers, and the only one of the entire Fourth Republic.
+No woman sits in the government until 1957, when Jacqueline Thome-Patenôtre becomes Under-Secretary of State for Construction and Housing in the Bourgès-Maunoury government between 17 June and 6 November 1957.
 Under the presidency of Charles de Gaulle, only two women enter the government, Nafissa Sid Cara from 1959 to 1962 as Secretary of State for Social Issues in Algeria and Marie-Madeleine Dienesch from 1968 as Secretary of State for National Education and then for Social Affairs.

 It is President of the Republic Valéry Giscard d'Estaing who first initiates a change.
 In his conception of politics, which he wants to be modern and on which he campaigned, he hears female claims and thus appoints women ministers, such as Simone Veil to Health, or at the head of institutions (Jacqueline Baudrier as CEO of Radio France); they have the particularity of belonging to civil society, while François Mitterrand, during his first term as president, will (at least initially) call more on women politicians from the field than on technocrats (like the Énarque Ségolène Royal as an advisor).
 Except for Gisèle Halimi and Anne Zelensky, many feminists do not defend women's access to these positions, readily positioning themselves on the far left and refusing to go along with parliamentary and ministerial politics.
 In 1974, a Minister for Gender Equality, Diversity and Equal Opportunities is created, occupied by Françoise Giroud between July 1974 and August 1976 within the first Chirac government, where she launches "one hundred and one measures" in favor of women (establishment of own rights for women, fight against discrimination, opening of so-called masculine professions, etc.).
 In 1981, a Ministry of Women's Rights is created, occupied by Yvette Roudy.
 A circular from 1986 published in the Official Journal recommends feminizing the names of professions as well as ranks.